sygmaprotocol/sygma-relayer-deployment/README.md

     *This key is used to secure libp2p communication between relayers.
 The format of the key is* RSA 2048 with base64 protobuf encoding.

     It is possible to generate a new key by using the CLI command `peer gen-key` from the [relayer repository](https://github.com/sygmaprotocol/sygma-relayer).
-    This will generate and output LibP2P peer identity and LibP2P private key, you will need both.
+    This will generate an output LibP2P peer identity and LibP2P private key, you will need both.
 But for this param use LibP2P private key.
     **Note: keep private key secret**

     If you generate the key by yourself, you can find out complementary peer identity by running `peer info --private-key=<libp2p_identity_priv_key>`  This identity you will need later.